vmware-archive/nsxraml/documentation/introduction.md

 ### Configuring REST Clients for the NSX REST API

-Some browser-based clients include the Chrome app, Postman, or the Firefox add-on, RESTClient.
-Curl is a command-line tool that can function as a REST client.
+Some common REST clients include Postman, RESTClient (a Firefox add-on), and curl (a command-line tool).
 The details of REST client configuration will vary from client to client, but this general information should help you configure your REST client correctly.

-* **The NSX REST API uses basic authentication.**
+* **The NSX REST API can use basic authentication or JSON Web Token authentication.**
-You must configure your REST client to send the NSX Manager authentication credentials using basic authentication.
+You can authenticate using basic authentication or JSON Web Tokens.
+See "Working with API Tokens" for information on creating and using JSON Web Tokens.
+You must configure your REST client to send the NSX Manager authentication credentials.
+See the documentation for your REST client for details.

 * **You must use https to send API requests to the NSX Manager.**
 You might need to import the certificate from the NSX Manager to your REST client to allow it to connect to the NSX Manager.

-* **When you submit an API request with an XML request body, you must include the
+* **When you submit an API request with a request body, you must include the appropriate `Content-Type` header.**
-`Content-Type: application/xml` header.**
+Starting in NSX 6.4, both XML and JSON are supported.
+This guide documents XML examples.
+Set the **Content-Type** header to *application/xml* or *application/json* as needed.
-Some requests require additional headers, for example, firewall configuration changes require the `If-Match` header.
+Some requests require additional headers, for example, firewall configuration changes require the **If-Match** header.
 This is noted on each method description.

-* **To ensure you always receive the correct response bodies, set the `Accept` header** Starting in NSX 6.4, both XML and JSON are supported.
+* **To ensure you always receive the correct response bodies, set the `Accept` header**
+Starting in NSX 6.4, both XML and JSON are supported.
 This guide documents XML examples.
-Set the `Accept` header to `application/xml` or `application/json` as needed.
+Set the **Accept** header to *application/xml* or *application/json* as needed.
 **Note:** Some methods, for example, the central CLI method, `POST /1.0/nsx/cli`, might require a different Accept header.

 The following API method will return a response on a newly deployed NSX Manager appliance, even if you have not made any configuration changes.
 You